Carers' needs during end-of-life care

 Encourage gentle touch when other forms of communication seem difficult.
 Holding the person’s hand, sitting with an arm around them, or even gentle hand massage, may be comforting for both the person with dementia and their loved one.

-Help the family to recognise that they have done all that they could, and to consider getting some extra support for themselves (see ‘A listening ear’ below).
+- Help the family to recognise that they have done all that they could, and to consider getting some extra support for themselves.

 Emotional support for carer

-One of the best things we can do is to support carers to be able to talk about their feelings, and this is particularly true at the end of life.
-There are many possible sources for this emotional support for carers: perhaps a valued professional (for example, a mental health nurse), a carers group, a religious organisation, or even a close personal friend.
+One of the best things we can do is to support carers so they are able to talk about their feelings, and this is particularly true at the end of life.
+There are many possible sources for this emotional support for carers: a valued professional (for example, a mental health nurse), a carers group, a religious organisation, or even a close personal friend.

 Coping after the person dies

 Each person is different.
 Some carers find that they grieve so much during the course of the illness that they have no strong feelings left when the person with dementia dies.